charlottedinsdale/Rooms-at-The-Castle/README.md

 Rooms at The Castle is a room booking website designed to advertise rooms in a pub in the Devonshire countryside to potential customers.
 Customers are able to learn about the pub's location and history as well as view the individual rooms on offer.
 Testimonials written by authorised user's are visible on the homepage and can be edited and deleted by users if they wish.
 In order to make a booking the user must sign up to the website, after which they can book through an interactive calendar.

+*Disclaimer*
+The project was developed for eductional purposes as part of my studies at the Code Institute.
+Whilst it is based on a real-life place with potential for real application in the future, it has also been designed to meet assessment critrea and demonstrate my capabilities as a Full-Stack Software Developer.
+Therefore the project conatins a mix of real images and content alonside stock images and 'made-up' content.

 ## Project Goals

 Design and build an engaging and straight-forward website advertising The Castle to potential guests.